Lottery Funds Scholarships

 These scholarship dollars are provided by the Oklahoma Education Lottery Trust Fund.
 The purpose of the funds is to help students obtain their teaching credentials.

-The fall application is closed.
-The spring application will open January 9.
+The spring application will open Jan.
+9.

 Applicants must meet the following criteria to be eligible for the scholarship: